 Eligibility and Enrollment Guidelines

-Fellowship Recipients with an award of $3,718 or more each semester, Fall and/or Spring, and enrolled in a minimum of six credit hours each semester (summer excluded) will be automatically enrolled in the benefit program.
-New enrollees will receive ID cards from Anthem for both health and dental.
-If you do not receive ID cards, please verify that your home address is correct.
+Fellowship Recipients with an award of $6,750 or more each semester, Fall and/or Spring, and enrolled in a minimum of six credit hours each semester (summer excluded) will be automatically enrolled in the benefit program.
+New enrollees will receive one ID card from Anthem for medical (including vision and prescription) and dental coverage.
+If you do not receive an ID card, please verify that your home address is correct.

 Dependents that are eligible for medical and dental care coverage are:

 - Children who meet all of the following criteria:

 - The child has one of the following relationships to the Fellowship Recipient, or spouse:

 - A biological child; or